Interventional Radiology

 Textbooks

-First year IR residents receive the latest editions of the requisite IR textbooks in addition to book
+First year residents receive the latest editions of the requisite radiology textbooks and reimbursement for the ABR Application Fee.
+After the first year, residents receive a $1,500 book fund annually.

 Radiation Protection

-IR residents will be sized to purchase their own lead vest and skirt along with eye radiation protection for use throughout their residency and beyond
+IR division will purchase customized, bespoke lead vest and skirt along with eye protection for all first year IR residents to keep for use throughout their residency and beyond.

 PGY-2